Gusted/cors-anywhere-iframe/README.md

-Fork of Cors-Anywhere purely optimized for IFrame usages.
+Fork of Cors-Anywhere purely optimized for IFrame usages with in mind for [darkreader-web](https://github.com/Gusted/darkreader-web/).
 Credits to Rob Wu for the originial codebase.

 ## License